sandeep808/Music-Genre-Classification/README.md

 I have chosen to use the third method.

-The labels have been converted to categorical data for classification.

 #### Extracting the Spectrogram for every Audio :

 A spectrogram is a visual representation of the spectrum of frequencies of a signal as it varies with time.
 When applied to an audio signal, spectrograms are sometimes